OpenTechSchool/html-css-beginners/index.md

 beginners to the social side of programming.
 We'll be looking at one of the most popular sites for social programming: GitHub.

 We'll be using Git, a popular tool for storing and sharing source code.
 It's a tool that keeps a copy of your source code, but not just one copy.
 It keeps track of every version of every file.
-In addition we'll also use GitHub, a free website which will host your Git repositories for you.
+In addition we'll also use GitHub to host your Git repositories online for you.

 ## What we'll do today